PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

 The project's current focus is on gaming material released under Wizards of the Coast's Open Gaming License (OGL) and sources supporting the Pathfinder RPG by Paizo, but the PCGen team also works with publishers to get permission to include limited Closed Content as well.
 PCGen runs on Windows, Mac OS X and Unix/Linux using Java

-# What's new for v6.2.0 RC1
+# What's new for v6.2.0 RC2

-PCGen v6.02.0 RC1 is the first release candidate for PCGen 6.2.
+PCGen v6.02.0 RC2 is the second release candidate for PCGen 6.2.
 It represents a product we believe is ready for production use and which we would like your assistance in testing out.
 In particular the PCGen team would appreciate your feedback on importing your characters and data from earlier versions of PCGen.